defagos/defagos.github.io/_posts/2020-09-12-tvos_collection_part1.md

                 }
             }
         }
-        .frame(maxWidth: .infinity, maxHeight: .infinity)
-        .ignoresSafeArea(.all)
     }
 }
 ```

-We can now navigate the collection and enjoy the native tvOS behavior we expect according to the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/tvos/overview/focus-and-parallax), but the experience felt a bit sluggish overall.
+We can now navigate the collection and enjoy the native tvOS behavior we expect according to the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/tvos/overview/focus-and-parallax), but the experience feels a bit sluggish.

 ![Lazy stack grid](/images/focusable_grid.jpg)

 As it is not uncommon for our app to present 20 shelves of 20 items, I got a bit greedy and attempted to load 20 rows of 50 columns instead.
-I know how important collections are in the iOS and tvOS ecosystems, and I took for granted that SwiftUI would internally perform all necessary optimizations to have great performance when nesting stacks.
+I know how important collections are in the iOS and tvOS ecosystems, and I took for granted that SwiftUI would internally perform all necessary optimizations to have great performance when nesting stacks and scroll views.
 It turns out this is not the case at the moment, with performance clearly degrading as the number of items increases.

-Furthermore, when using a `LazyVStack` for the outermost stack, navigation on tvOS is especially cumbersome when reaching the screen edges, as the focus can only be moved one row at a time.
+Furthermore, when using a `LazyVStack` for the outermost stack, you see that something does not feel right with navigation on tvOS.
+When reaching the screen edges the focus can namely only be moved one row at a time, which is far from the polished user experience you expect on Apple devices.

 ### Remark

-If you run the same code on iOS (without the card button style which is available for tvOS only), the experience is better overall:
+If you run the code above on iOS (without the card button style which is available for tvOS only), the experience is better overall:

 - Scrolling is smoother, which does not mean that it is anywhere the performance of a `UICollectionView` displaying the same number of items.
-Without having the time to dig into what actually makes things worse on tvOS, I conjecture that issues are related to tvOS focus changes, which trigger `@Environment` updates probably leadint to additional layout work.
-This is something we will discuss again in part 2 of this series.
-If my intuition is correct we can probably expect performance improvements in the future.
 - There is no issue when reaching lazy stack boundaries, as there is no focus involved.

 On iOS you can also observe slight view pop-in at screen boundaries when scrolling fast.

+Without having the time to dig into what actually makes things worse on tvOS, I conjecture these issues are related to tvOS focus changes, which trigger `@Environment` updates probably leading to additional layout work.
+This is something we will discuss again in part 2 of this article series, but if my intuition is correct we can probably expect some performance improvements in the future.

 ## Breakup

-To achieve the needed layout I sadly realized that nested stack and scroll views are not appropriate and fail to deliver a satisfying user experience scaling well with increased number of items.
-This is where I had to choose the attitude to adopt next:
+This is when I realized that achieving a shelf-based layout on tvOS in SwiftUI would not be as easy as I imagined it in the first place.
+Nested stack and scroll views currently fail to deliver a satisfying user experience, even with a reasonable number of items displayed.

+I reported this issue to Apple, knowing it might probably not make it into iOS 14, and considered the available options:

 - Blissful optimism: Do nothing, continue to work with nested stack and scroll views, and hope that later iOS and tvOS betas fix the issue.
+If not, put an upper bound on the amount of content we display in grids until some version fixes performance issues.
-- Complete pessimism: Consider SwiftUI is not mature enough and just use UIKit.
+- Complete pessimism: Consider SwiftUI is not mature enough and use UIKit.
-- Moderation: Keep SwiftUI, but find a way to solve collection performance issues.
-Report the performance issue to Apple and hope they will look into it someday.
+- Compromise: Write the app as much as possible in SwiftUI but, since grids are used everywhere in our apps, find a way to solve collection performance issues.

-Having tasted how great SwiftUI can be the idea of dropping it entirely was not an option, especially knowing it can be integrated with UIKit fairly easily.
-So I decided to opt for moderation.
-More about it in part 2.
+Having tasted how great working and thinking in SwiftUI can be, the mere idea of dropping it entirely was disappointing, especially knowing it can be integrated with UIKit fairly easily.
+So I decided to go with the compromise and roll my own collection.

+Read next: Part 2: _Building a SwiftUI Collection_